jenterkin/vim-autosource/readme.md

 - Add docs

 While I do plan on adding these in the near future, this project is not my highest priority.
 PRs welcome.

+## Supported Operating Systems
+AutoSource currently only supports MacOS and Linux.
+If you would like to add Windows support, PRs are welcome.